Here’s a quick, step-by-step overview of the process of getting fiber internet installed at your home.

 You will need a fiber-ready router (often called a “residential gateway” by internet providers like CenturyLink) in order to accommodate fiber-optic speeds.
 We strongly recommend getting a new gateway directly from your internet service provider to make sure all components of your service are compatible and will work with your new service.
 Most providers offer the option of leasing or buying a router designed to optimize your fiber connection.

 After the technician completes the fiber internet installation, he or she will help set up your WiFi-enabled router and connect your devices to the new network.
-You will find the assigned wireless network name (SSID) and password (security key) on the label attached to your CenturyLink router.
-Or, you can access the router’s user interface site and create your own customized network name and password to make login easier.
-Then, just locate the correct WiFi network on all your devices and enter the password.
+You will find the assigned wireless network name (SSID) and password (security key) on the label attached to your router.
+Or, you can access the router’s user interface site and create your own customized network name and password to make login easier and more secure.
+Then locate the correct WiFi network on all your devices and enter the password.
 As an alternative, you can connect your devices using WPS.
 Once each device has been reconnected to your new network, you are all set!

 Once your fiber internet service is up and running, you can enjoy streaming, working, shopping, gaming and more, with plenty of fiber bandwidth leftover for the next thing.